Some of our current projects that we are in partnership with:

 Pamuhatan Elementary School Feeding Program – This program feeds 130+ children each morning in a partnership with the parents and teachers at the school.

-Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both CWI Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.
+Water and sanitation projects in the Marilog and Toril areas – Seeds of Dignity partners with both CWI Philippines and Rotary International to supply permanent water filters to the residents of these remote mountain areas.

 Mini-libraries in rural areas in Mindanao and Leyte – Supplying and supporting small libraries and reading centers with books being provided by donors.
 More than sixty mini-libraries, not including pastoral libraries, are in operation.

-Small Multipurpose Centers in Davao City – We partner with ministries in the Ma’a area to support a small multi-purpose center and an connected outreach ministry.
+Small Multipurpose Centers in Davao City, Aplaya and Padada – We partner with ministries in to support a small multi-purpose centers and an connected outreach ministry.
 SOD provides rent and some operating costs for these centers which serve as ministry hubs in their neighborhoods.

 Surgery assistance – SOD partners with several organizations to obtain and provide surgical assistance to those in need.
 Cases range from cleft to eye to club foot surgeries.
 Most of this work is in partnership with the Tebow Cure Hospital.